 The star should be a yellow or gold color (needs to have good contrast with the white background.)

-#16 Updated by Peter Amstutz over 4 years ago
+#16 Updated by Peter Amstutz about 5 years ago

 Suggest tweaking the presentation:

 Combining "Favorites" and "My projects" into a single list, and listing "Favorites" first with a star next to each one?

 My favorite projects Home My fav! blub --- My projects Home My fav! blub

 My projects * My fav! * blub Home My fav! blub